Alisson Becker: 2019–20: Premier League title

 After spending his first season with the designated squad number 13, it was announced that Alisson would be wearing the number 1 shirt for the 2019–20 season, which had previously been worn by Loris Karius.

 Alisson started in the 2019 FA Community Shield against Manchester City on 4 August; after a 1–1 draw, Manchester City ultimately won the title 5–4 on penalties.
-On 9 August 2019, in the opening match of the 2019–20 Premier League season against newly promoted Norwich at Anfield, Alisson picked up a calf injury in the first half, and had to be replaced by new signing Adrián after 38 minutes.
+On 9 August 2019, in the opening match of the 2019–20 Premier League season against newly promoted Norwich City at Anfield, Alisson picked up a calf injury in the first-half, and had to be replaced by new signing Adrián after 38 minutes.
 He was expected to be out injured for a "few weeks".
 As a result, he was ruled out of the 2019 UEFA Super Cup, which Liverpool won 5–4 on penalties on 14 August, following a 2–2 draw with Chelsea after extra-time.
 He returned to the matchday squad on 20 October, in a 1–1 draw with rivals Manchester United.
-On 30 November, in a 2–1 win over Brighton, he was sent off for handling the ball outside his designated area.
-On 21 December, Alisson kept a clean sheet against Flamengo in the 2019 FIFA Club World Cup final with Liverpool winning the trophy for the first time.
+On 30 November, in a 2–1 win over Brighton & Hove Albion, he was sent off for handling the ball outside his designated area.
+On 21 December, Alisson kept a clean sheet against Flamengo in the FIFA Club World Cup final with Liverpool winning the trophy for the first time.
 On 19 January 2020, Alisson assisted Mohamed Salah's 93rd-minute goal, in a 2–0 home win against Manchester United in the league.

-On 6 March 2020, Alisson was injured again, meaning he missed the next day's Premier League win against AFC Bournemouth, and the Champions League round of 16-second leg loss against Atlético Madrid, the final two Liverpool matches before the season was suspended due to the COVID-19 pandemic.
+On 6 March 2020, Alisson was injured again, meaning he missed the next day's Premier League win against Bournemouth, and the Champions League round of 16 second-leg defeat against Atlético Madrid, the final two Liverpool matches before the season was suspended due to the COVID-19 pandemic.
 He ended the 2019–20 Premier League with a Premier League winner's medal, having made 29 appearances.

 2020–21: Liverpool Goal of the Season

-On 20 September 2020, Alisson saved a penalty in Liverpool's second league game of the 2020–21 Premier League season, a 2–0 away win over Chelsea.
+On 20 September 2020, Alisson saved a penalty in Liverpool's second league game of the 2020–21 Premier League season, a 2–0 away win against Chelsea.
 This was Alisson's first penalty save for Liverpool since joining the club, and Jorginho's first missed penalty in nine attempts for Chelsea in all competitions.
 On 7 February 2021, Alisson made two errors in the space of three minutes, conceding possession to allow Manchester City's İlkay Gündoğan and Raheem Sterling to score, as Liverpool lost 4–1.
 On 16 May 2021, Alisson scored a dramatic late winner in a 2–1 victory against West Bromwich Albion.
 With Liverpool chasing a spot in the top four and the score tied at 1–1, Alisson came up for a Liverpool corner in the 95th minute.
 The corner, taken by Trent Alexander-Arnold, found Alisson, who managed to score with a header.
 This was the first goal scored by a keeper in a competitive match in Liverpool's 129-year history, and Alisson became the sixth goalkeeper to score in the Premier League.